Executive Director, Innovation And Industrialisation

 Job Description

-The University is inviting suitably qualified and experienced individuals to apply for the above position that has arisen in the university.
+The University is inviting suitably qualified and experienced individuals to apply for the following positions that have arisen in the Office of the Vice Chancellor.

 Duties and Responsibilities